jwrhw7tueydwtt7575g/Liver_Cirrhosis/README.md

-Liver Cirrhosis Stage Prediction
+🩺 Liver Cirrhosis Stage Prediction 🔬
-This project aims to predict the stage of liver cirrhosis based on various medical features using machine learning.
-Liver cirrhosis is a condition where the liver becomes severely scarred over time, often due to chronic liver disease.
-The early detection of cirrhosis stages is crucial for treatment and patient management.
-This machine learning model uses a Random Forest Classifier to predict the stage of liver cirrhosis based on various patient attributes, including biochemical markers and clinical symptoms.
+This project leverages machine learning to predict the stage of liver cirrhosis based on a variety of medical features.
+Liver cirrhosis is a severe liver condition where the liver becomes scarred over time, often due to chronic diseases.
+Early detection of cirrhosis stages is vital for timely treatment and management.
+Using a Random Forest Classifier, this project predicts the cirrhosis stage from a set of clinical attributes, empowering healthcare professionals to make informed decisions.

-Table of Contents
+📑 Table of Contents
 Project Overview

 Dependencies